jbrouault/nsis_libvirt_installer/README.txt

 Caveats
 *******

  + This is compiled in 32-bit mode only, due to the use of msys.
-It should work on both 32-bit and 64-bit versions of Windows. (still to be tested)
+It works on both 32-bit and 64-bit versions of Windows.

  + This is a fairly new effort, so is still in fairly rough form.
 Feel welcome to try things out, but it's definitely not yet "production"